rust-lang/rust/src/doc/guide-tasks.md

 ```

 Cloning a `Sender` produces a new handle to the same channel, allowing multiple
-tasks to send data to a single receiver.
+threads to send data to a single receiver.
 It upgrades the channel internally in
 order to allow this functionality, which means that channels that are not
 cloned can avoid the overhead required to handle multiple senders.
 But this
 fact has no bearing on the channel's usage: the upgrade is transparent.